NikOsint/pcgp/README.md

 # PCGP

-PCGP is a C/C++ program for counting the bisection of circulant graphs.
+PCGP is a multithreaded C/C++ program for counting the bisection of circulant graphs.

+Multithreading is implemented using C++11 threads.

 # Usage